2017-usfca-biol-395/CharlotteLopp-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 Add around 2-3 pages interpreting your results and considering future directions one might take in analyzing these data.

+Although based in science, with the goal being the highest degree of certainty possible, it is also crucially important that these findings are taken into account with respect to also the larger picture.
+Context is so important and how the findings fit in with the rest of the case evidence.
+Forensic identification plays a role in dealing out justice in our society and putting someone away behind bars and taking away years of choice and freedom from their lives is no small and lightly taken task.
+The science behind any widely used forensic indentification approach has to be stringent enough to be able to be used in a court of law but also used appropriately as to pass what should be universally held as a moral code.
+Dealing justice is not a task for the weak of heart and should be taken on with the utmost gravitas and responsibility.

 Sources Cited
 =============

 Callahan,B.J. *et al.* (2016) DADA2: High-resolution sample inference from illumina amplicon data. *Nature Methods*, **13**, 581–583.

+Fierer,N. *et al.* (2010) Forensic identification using skin bacterial communities. *Proceedings of the National Academy of Sciences*, **107**, 6477–6481.

+Grice,E.A. *et al.* (2009) Topographical and temporal diversity of the human skin microbiome. *science*, **324**, 1190–1192.

+Marples,M.J. and others (1965) The ecology of the human skin. *The ecology of the human skin.*

 McMurdie,P.J. and Holmes,S. (2013) Phyloseq: An r package for reproducible interactive analysis and graphics of microbiome census data. *PLoS ONE*, **8**, e61217.

+Nakanishi,H. *et al.* (2009) A novel method for the identification of saliva by detecting oral streptococci using pcr. *Forensic science international*, **183**, 20–23.

+Segre,J.A.
+(2006) Epidermal barrier formation and recovery in skin disorders. *Journal of Clinical Investigation*, **116**, 1150.